psaris/funq/README.md

 # Fun Q

-This project containts the source files for "Fun Q: A Functional Introduction to Machine Learning in Q".[^fn1]
+This project contains the source files for "Fun Q: A Functional Introduction to Machine Learning in Q".[^fn1]

 ## The Book